-German Christmas Stollen with Spelt Flour
+German Christmas Quark Stollen with Spelt Flour

 One of the last things I went through of my Mom’s was her recipe book.
 Recipes are like little treasures to me so you can imagine how much my Mom’s recipes mean to me.
 In that moment I was on the hunt for a recipe I knew existed, but that no one has made for many years… German Christmas Stollen.